What Is PCP (Phencyclidine)?

 The appearance of PCP varies depending on the form and manufacturer.

 Pure PCP is a white crystalline powder that is water-soluble.
 It comes in various colours and is available in powder, pill, tablet, capsule and an oral or injectable solution.
 It is also available in yellow oil.

-Those who use powdered PCP will usually smoke it, snort it, or dissolve it in water or alcohol and drink it.
+Those who use the powdered version will usually smoke it, snort it, or dissolve it in water or alcohol and drink it.